Zara owner Inditex says global growth plans on track

 Inditex shares trade at 25 times forward earnings compared with 23 times for H&M and almost double that of Gap (GPS.N), according to Thomson Reuters data, reflecting expectations that the Spanish company's greater exposure to emerging markets should help it grow faster.

-Some analysts also see the expansion of Inditex's online offer as boosting sales rather than cannibalizing those made in stores, as the online service helps sell to customers who live too far from a physical outlet while also helping publicize a brand which has mostly shunned traditional advertising.
+Some analysts also see the expansion of Inditex's online offer as boosting sales rather than cannibalising those made in stores, as the online service helps sell to customers who live too far from a physical outlet while also helping publicise a brand which has mostly shunned traditional advertising.

 Inditex, which has moved faster to embrace e-commerce than H&M, has opened online stores in 24 markets compared with nine for H&M, most recently in Russia.
 It said it will expand to South Korea and Mexico in 2014.